adinin/rate-instructor/airpairpost.md

 Creating a docker file is easy, using your favourite code editor - create a new file named 'Dockerfile', or via Terminal

 ```
-   $osxterm: vi Dockerfile
+   $osxterm: vim Dockerfile
 ```

-Here is a sample environment that we will be working with for our App - feel free to copy this into your local file (for the most part, all we are doing here is creating an image - and moving files from our local system to the remote)
+Here is a sample environment that we will be working with for our app.
+Feel free to copy this into your local file (for the most part, all we are doing here is creating an image - and moving files from our local system to the remote)
 ```
 FROM node